Welcome to my site.

 Whenever we encounter something that we can’t or won’t talk about, or behaviour that we can’t control, we encounter shame.

 What is unconscious shame?

 Unconscious shame underlies a wide spectrum of destructive thoughts, feelings and behaviours.

-These range from minor issues like the fear of public speaking or the shame of being seen in the toilet through anxiety and panic attacks into sexual issues such as porn addiction and premature ejaculation to the most severe sexual crimes including rape and sexually motivated murder.
+These range from minor issues like the fear of public speaking or the shame of being seen in the toilet, through anxiety or a dislike of being touched, into sexual issues such as porn addiction and premature ejaculation, to the most severe sexual crimes including rape and sexually motivated murder.

 What is generational shame?